 This was the winner of the 2017 Giller Prize, and I think it deserved it.
 It was certainly in a different league than the other two I read, Minds of Winter and I Am a Truck.
 I find transgender writing impressive, and Redhill makes his lady narrator Jean Mason smart and intuitive.
 A mirror-maze of identity and philosophy of mind grafted onto the basic psychological thriller kept me guessing, but Redhill endows his character with such charm and originality that she’s a joy even without the metaphysics and plot.

 Jean experiences a look-alike or doppelgänger, and the story is of her struggle with her perception of that.
 Is she crazy (at times it felt like A Beautiful Mind)?
 In the early going she says, “…my two top hypotheses: that (the look-alike) didn’t exist at all and (my friend who saw her) needed a shrink, or she did exist but she looked nothing like me.
 The third possibility, that I was crazy, I deemed distant but possible.”
 As time goes by we wonder if Jean really has a neurologic illness as she seems to in the middle third of the story, or whether what’s finally coming at us is something more fundamental than conventional reality.
-We know the dénouement will be postmodern, but we certainly want to find out how that’s going to happen.
+We are pretty sure that a writer as good as Redhill hasn’t made his character a silly metaphor.
+The dénouement will be ambiguous, but do we ever want to find out how that’s going to happen.

 It’s hard not to be impressed by Jean’s endearing wackiness.
 She describes the end of winter in Toronto: “what (winter) likes to do is go away for a week in April and then return for three days and finish grandpa off.”
 A woman in the park wore “white sunglasses, a layer of lipstick red as a car crash.
 Also, I had to presume, no underwear: the front of her shorts looked like someone had painted over a tarantula.”
 On raising kids she thinks “God, getting an adult in return for a child is a bum deal.”
 I’m happy to go down unlikely rabbit holes with somebody like that.